fredrikaverpil/creosote/README.md

 ## 🥧 History and ambition

-The idea of a package like this was born from having gotten security vulnerability reports about production dependencies (shipped into production) which turned out to not not even be in use.
+The idea of a project like this was hatched from having security vulnerability reports about production dependencies (shipped into production) which turned out to not not even be in use.

-The goal would be to be able to run this tool in CI, which will catch cases where the developer forgets to remove unused dependencies.
+The goal of this project is to run the `creosote` tool in CI, which will catch cases where the developer forgets to remove unused dependencies.
 An example of such a case could be when doing refactorings.

-Note: The creosote tool supports identifying both unused production dependencies and developer dependencies.
+Note: Creosote supports identifying both unused production dependencies and developer dependencies.
 It all depends on what you would like to achieve.

 ## 🤨 FAQ